The Saga of T-Mobile Data Breach

 - Change your computer and device passwords often and use hard-to-guess, complex ones.

-- Sign up for two-factor authentication.
+- Sign up for multi-factor authentication.

 - Contact the three major credit bureaus (Experian, TransUnion, and Equifax) and initiate a fraud alert.